KatieHill-Fr-Gr/wordle/README.md

 ## Timeframe

-- **Duration** 5 days
+- **Duration** 5 days (4 days to build and 1 day to test)
-- **Team** none
+- **Team** This was a solo project

 ## About

-This is a fiendishly difficult Wordle clone inspired by the New York Times version: https://www.nytimes.com/games/wordle/index.html.
-Unlike other Wordle games, you can play as many times as you like (you’re not limited to one game per day) and you can submit guesses that aren’t real words.
-The game relies on a fixed word list which is hardcoded in the data.js file.
-This can be extended and/or customised if necessary.
+This is a Wordle clone inspired by the New York Times Wordle: https://www.nytimes.com/games/wordle/index.html.
+Unlike the NYT version, you can play it as many times as you like and submit guesses that aren’t real words.
+The game relies on a fixed word list which is hardcoded in the data.js file (this can be extended or customised if required).

 This was the first project on my General Assembly Software Engineering Bootcamp.
-It involved thinking through the game logic and finding solutions to multiple edge cases as well as the tricky functionality of multiple letters.
+Our brief was to build a browser-based game in HTML, CSS and JavaScript using DOM manipulation techniques.
+Although the game is relatively simple to play (guess the letters of a five-letter word), the game logic and multiple edge cases presented some interesting challenges during the build.
+Tackling the guess evaluation logic was more complicated than simply meeting win/loss conditions and handling repeated letters was also tricky.

 You can play the game here: https://katiehill-fr-gr.github.io/wordle/

-## Brief

-For context, the brief was to build a browser-based game that met the following criteria:

-* Render the game in the browser using DOM manipulation techniques.
-* Include win/loss logic and render win/loss messages in HTML.
-* Include separate HTML, CSS, JavaScript, and JavaScript data files organized in an appropriate directory structure.
-* Include all required features specific to your game:
-   - On-screen keyboard displayed
-   - Guessed letters styled based on their status
-   - Animated tiles on letter reveal
-* The game must be deployed online so that the rest of the world can play it.

 ## Planning